Make a Statement

 4. Know the program.

 Translation - Do not use a blanket SOP for every university/program.
-If the you have selected a professional programme (e.g. MBA), it is very important that you explains your career goals in relation to future professional work in the industry; do not say want to work as a researcher/scientist!
+If the you have selected a professional programme (e.g. MBA), it is very important that you explain your career goals in relation to future professional work in the industry; do not say want to work as a researcher/scientist!

 5. Explain why, not who.

 Translation - If you are switching fields, explain why you are making such a switch.
 Irrespective of whether you are switching, explain why you should be chosen, and what makes you a fit for the program.
-This has to be abouyt your skills.
+This has to be about your skills.
 Not about your desires, wants, and wishes.
 We aren't here to discuss unicorns🦄 and dreams🌈, no matter how interesting they might be!

 6. There is something called too much detail.